Teaching exam prep

 • Use answer-by-answer rationales to learn why the correct option wins and why weaker distractors fail in Teaching exam situations.

-• Review two real-world analogies after each question so reading analysis and math reasoning feel easier to recognize under pressure.
+• Review 3 real-world analogies, topic article cards, and source checks after each question so reading analysis and math reasoning feel easier to recognize under pressure.

-• Build timing, confidence, and recall with scenario-based practice that feels closer to the real FTCE Exceptional Student Education K-12 than a generic flashcard dump.
+• Build timing, confidence, and recall with scenario-based practice that feels closer to the real FTCE Exceptional Student Education K-12 than a generic flashcard quiz.

-1. Start with the 10-question free sample to spot whether assessment or instructional planning is slowing you down before you buy the full exam.
+1. Start with the 20-question free sample to spot whether assessment or instructional planning is slowing you down before you buy the full exam.

-2. After each block, review every rationale and the two real-world analogies so the tested pattern behind reading analysis becomes easier to remember.
+2. After each block, review every rationale and the 3 real-world analogies, topic article cards, and source checks so the tested pattern behind reading analysis becomes easier to remember.

 3. Retake the full FTCE Exceptional Student Education K-12 practice test in timed mode and focus on cleaner decision-making, not just memorizing the last answer.